tomas-polach/code-challenge/README.md

 ## Requirements:

 - getA, getB, getC should be cached for 490 ms upon request (not upon response)
-- All tests should be successful
+- Tests at [src/index.test.js](src/index.test.js) should be successful
 - Test code coverage should be at 100%.
 Add tests if needed

 ## Test: